womenbuildweb3/30daysofweb3.xyz/curriculum/en/3-dapp-overview/2-defining-our-data-structure.md

 title: Defining Our Data Structure
 description: Define structs in Solidity to represent events in your full-stack decentralized event platform.
 optional: false
+tweet: "Write a smart contract in Solidity for a full-stack dapp with #30DaysofWeb3 @womenbuildweb3 ✍️"
 ---

 ## Define An 'Event'